-Victoria – All homes must have a smoke alarm on every level.
-If built before 1st August 1997 they may be battery powered.
+All homes must have a smoke alarm on every level.
+If built before August 1, 1997 they may be battery powered.
 If built or majorly renovated after then, they must be connected to mains supply.
 Homes constructed or major renovation after 1st May 2014 are required to have interconnected alarms fitted.

-Tasmania – From 1st August 1997, both new residential buildings and residential buildings that have had renovations that necessitated a building permit must have a minimum of one smoke alarm on each level and be connected to mains supply.
-Since 1st May 2016 all domestic rental properties are required to have smoke alarms fitted to every level and may be mains powered or by a 10yr non removable battery
+After August 1, 1997, new residential buildings and residential buildings that had renovations that necessitated a building permit must have a minimum of one smoke alarm on each level and be connected to mains supply.
+Since May 1, 2016 all domestic rental properties are required to have smoke alarms fitted to every level and may be mains powered or by a 10yr non removable battery

-South Australia – Since 1st January 1995 all new homes have been required to have mains powered smoke alarms fitted.
+Since January 1, 1995 all new homes have been required to have mains powered smoke alarms fitted.
 Homes built before 1995 require an alarm to be installed but this may be of the type with a removable battery.
-In addition, any transfer of ownership after 1st February 1998 requires that a 240v alarm or one powered by a 10yr non removable battery be installed within 6 months.
-From 1 May 2014, smoke alarms have been required to be interconnected in all new dwellings.
-In existing buildings approved before 1st May 2014 any extension or addition which requires more than one smoke alarm must have those alarms interconnected however there is not a requirement to interconnect to alarms in the existing building.
-Smoke alarms in subsequent extensions will be required to interconnect to any alarms in extensions approved after 1 May 2014.
+In addition, any transfer of ownership after February 1, 1998 required that a 240v alarm or one powered by a 10 year non removable battery be installed within six months.
+From May 1, 2014, smoke alarms have been required to be interconnected in all new dwellings.
+In existing buildings approved before May 1, 2014 any extension or addition which requires more than one smoke alarm must have those alarms interconnected however there is not a requirement to interconnect to alarms in the existing building.
+Smoke alarms in subsequent extensions will be required to interconnect to any alarms in extensions approved after May 1, 2014.

-Northern Territory – Hard wired alarms have been required since 7th January 1998.
+Hard wired alarms have been required since January 7, 1998.
 If the home was built before then, you must install an alarm, however it may be battery powered.
-Since 1st November 2011, Photoelectric alarms are the only approved type for the NT.
-Where a battery alarm is installed in an older property it must be a 10yr non removable battery type.
+Since November 1, 2011, photoelectric alarms are the only approved type for the NT.
+Where a battery alarm is installed in an older property it must be a 10 year non removable battery type.
 The NT also requires installation in caravans and other movable dwellings.

-NSW and ACT – Since 1st May 2006 all homes including caravans and moveable dwelling, have been required to have smoke alarms installed or retrofitted to every level of the house in accordance with the NCC.
+Since May 1, 2006 all homes including caravans and moveable dwelling, have been required to have smoke alarms installed or retrofitted to every level of the house in accordance with the NCC.

-Western Australia – Since 1st July 1997 mains powered smoke alarms have been mandatory for all new buildings or extensions and from 1st October 1997 mains powered alarms have been mandatory to be fitted to any property being rented, hired or sold (including transfer of ownership).
-Battery powered smoke alarms may be installed without local government approval where there is no hidden space in the existing dwelling in which to run the necessary wiring for hard wired smoke alarms and there is no appropriate alternative location, for example where there is a concrete ceiling a 10yr non removable battery must be used.
-Interconnection to other alarms is required for homes approved for construction after 1st May 2015.
-Interconnection is not required for any premises built before 1st May 2015.
+Since July 1, 1997 mains powered smoke alarms have been mandatory for all new buildings or extensions and from October 1, 1997 mains powered alarms have been mandatory to be fitted to any property being rented, hired or sold (including transfer of ownership).
+Battery powered smoke alarms may be installed without local government approval where there is no hidden space in the existing dwelling in which to run the necessary wiring for hard wired smoke alarms and there is no appropriate alternative location, for example where there is a concrete ceiling a 10 year non removable battery must be used.
+Interconnection to other alarms is required for homes approved for construction after May 1, 2015.
+Interconnection is not required for any premises built before May 1, 2015.

-Queensland – Has introduced the most stringent laws in the country.
-Since the 1st January 2017 all homes approved for construction or substantially renovated are required to have additional alarms fitted to each bedroom and interconnected throughout the entire house.
-In 2022 it will become mandatory to retrofit smoke alarms to each bedroom and interconnect to the rest for the house for all rental properties and properties sold.
-This same requirement will be extended to all properties by 1st January 2027.
+Has introduced the most stringent laws in the country.
+Since January 1, 2017 all homes approved for construction or substantially renovated are required to have additional alarms fitted to each bedroom and interconnected throughout the entire house.
+Since January 1, 2022 it is mandatory to retrofit smoke alarms to each bedroom and interconnect to the rest for the house for all rental properties and properties sold.
+This same requirement will be extended to all properties by January 1, 2027.
 Alarms retrofitted into existing properties may be powered by a 10y non removable battery or hard wired unless it is a significant renovation then it must be hard wired.
-Only photoelectric alarms have been permitted since 1st January 2017.
+Only photoelectric alarms have been permitted since January 1, 2017.

 As you can see there are a lot of varying requirements depending on a buildings age and the state/territory.
 If you are unsure what your installation needs please contact a professional to help you design your system.
 Remember only working smoke alarms save lives.